 - using over-the-counter toothpastes, rinses, and mints

-It’s also important to brush and floss your teeth daily and to get a dental checkup twice per year.
+It’s also important to brush and floss your teeth daily and to get a dental checkup at Barbara Bell DDS, PA twice per year.
 Good oral care can help prevent tooth decay and gum disease, which can result from dry mouth.

 If your dry mouth is caused by an underlying health condition, you may require additional treatment.
-Ask your doctor for more information about your specific condition, treatment options, and long-term outlook.
+Ask Drs.
+Barbara and Katie Bell for more information about your specific condition, treatment options, and long-term outlook.

 Treatment for dry mouth